 Oral surgeons are uniquely qualified to treat all sorts of facial injuries, and they understand the severe physical and emotional damage facial injuries can cause.
 Their hands-on surgical training and experience allow them to restore both the function and the appearance of your face or mouth after an injury.

 Facial trauma injuries cause serious long-term damage if not treated immediately.
-Dr. Michael Frey and Dr. Robert Lesneski are on staff at local hospitals to treat emergency facial trauma patients, and they understand the urgency required when treating facial injuries.
+Dr. Michael Frey is on staff at local hospitals to treat emergency facial trauma patients, and he understands the urgency required when treating facial injuries.
 If you experience a facial trauma, our surgical team will see you as soon as possible (in most cases, the same day you call) to treat your facial trauma injury.

 Types of Facial Injuries